vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 rial representing moment 2 is not hard to

-finḍA relatively early example dating
+find.
+A relatively early example dating

 from the late Pallava period (ad 875–